 We have grown significantly in recent periods.
-Between March 31, 1999 and March 31, 2004 our total employees grew from approximately 3,800 to approximately 23,800 representing a compound annual growth rate of 44.3%.
-In addition, Progeon had approximately 1,900 employees as of March 31, 2004.
-We had approximately 32,900 employees as of September 30, 2004 including 2,700 employees in Progeon.
-In addition, in the last five fiscal years we have undertaken major expansions of our existing facilities, as well as the construction of new facilities.
+Between March 31, 2000 and December 31, 2004 our total employees grew from approximately 5,400 to approximately 35,200.
+In addition, in the last five fiscal years we have undertaken and continue to undertake major expansions of our existing facilities, as well as the construction of new facilities.
 We expect our growth to place significant demands on our management and other resources.
-It will require us to continue to develop and improve our operational, financial and other internal controls, both in India and elsewhere.
+Our growth will require us to continuously develop and improve our operational, financial and other internal controls, both in India and elsewhere.
 In particular, continued growth increases the challenges involved in:

-- recruiting, training and retaining sufficient skilled technical, marketing and management personnel; - · adhering to our high quality and process execution standards; - preserving our culture, values and entrepreneurial environment; - developing and improving our internal administrative infrastructure, particularly our financial, operational, communications and other internal systems; and - maintaining high levels of client satisfaction.
+- recruiting, training and retaining sufficient skilled technical, marketing and management personnel; - adhering to and further improving our high quality and process execution standards; - preserving our culture, values and entrepreneurial environment; - successfully expanding the range of services offered to our clients; - developing and improving our internal administrative infrastructure, particularly our financial, operational, communications and other internal systems; and - maintaining high levels of client satisfaction.

 Our growth strategy also relies on the expansion of our operations to other parts of the world, including Europe, Australia and other parts of Asia.
-In April 2004, we announced the formation of a U.S. subsidiary focused on consulting and announced our intention to hire aggressively in the United States.
+In October 2003, we established Infosys China and in January 2004 we acquired Infosys Australia to expand our operations in those countries.
+In April 2004, we formed Infosys Consulting to focus on consulting services in the United States and announced our intention to hire aggressively in the United States.
 The costs involved in entering these markets may be higher than expected and we may face significant competition in these regions.
-Our inability to manage growth in these regions may have an adverse effect on our business, results of operations and financial condition.
+Our inability to manage our expansion and related growth in these regions may have an adverse effect on our business, results of operations and financial condition.